 Thanks to our generous donors, kids have food over the weekend and come to school ready to learn.
 After we fill plastic bags with the items needed, thanks to the help of our volunteers, we deliver these bags to local schools so they can be taken home in a child’s backpack at the end of the day.
-Pantry Packs are a way for children in food insecure homes to discreetly receive meals for their family before leaving school.
+Pantry Packs are a way for children in food-insecure homes to discreetly receive meals for their families before leaving school.

 A Will not only provides for comfort as you think about your family’s future, but is also a powerful way to create a permanent legacy for the causes that are important to you.
 Creating a valid legal Will with FreeWill takes less than 20 minutes.

 As Vice President of Community Development for Valley of the Sun United Way, Dr. Melissa Boydston works to remove barriers leading to systems change on the education birth to career continuum pipeline.

 Tempe has the second highest rate of homelessness in Arizona and the programs provided by Tempe Community Action Agency (TCAA) are vital to the community’s safety net.